zsoftly/ztiaws/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve quickssm
+about: Create a report to help us improve ZTiAWS
 title: '[BUG] '
 labels: bug
 assignees: ''
 ---
 **Describe the bug**
 A clear and concise description of what the bug is.